acbuie/sandrose/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
 - An example [stackoverflow question](http://stackoverflow.com/q/12488905/180626).

+---

 ## Use a Consistent Coding Style

 - Run `flake8`, `isort`, and `black` before issuing any pull requests.
   - Configurations for these tools can be found in the repositories `pyproject.toml` and `setup.cfg`.

-## License

-By contributing, you agree that your contributions will be licensed under its GNU GPLv3 License.
+- Type hints are appreciated, but not strictly necessary.
+- Create docstrings for all functions, except for tests.
+  - Use the sphinx style.
+  - One line docstrings for tests are ok, but not necessary.

+---

 ## References